By chance, AP reporter on scene to witness Rushdie attack

 NEW YORK (AP) — Reporter Joshua Goodman traveled with his family to the Chautauqua Institution in western New York for a peaceful week away from the news.
 Instead, the news found him.

-Goodman, an Associated Press correspondent for Latin America based in Miami, was attending a lecture by author Salman Rushdie on Friday when Rushdie was attacked and apparently stabbed onstage.
+Goodman, an Associated Press correspondent for Latin America based in Miami, was attending a lecture by author Salman Rushdie on Friday when Rushdie was stabbed onstage.

-The journalist said goodbye to his wife and asked her to pick up their two children before going to work, equipped only with his mobile phone.
-He dictated words, took photos and sent video that told the world someone had tried to carry out the state-sponsored death decree against Rushdie, whose 1988 book “The Satanic Verses” was viewed as blasphemous by many Muslims.
+The journalist said goodbye to his wife and asked her to pick up their two children before he began to work, equipped only with his mobile phone.
+He dictated words, took photos and sent video that told the world someone had attacked Rushdie, whose 1988 book “The Satanic Verses” was viewed as blasphemous by many Muslims and led Iran’s then-leader to issue an edict calling for the author’s death.

 It was a remarkable example of being in the right place at the right time to witness an unexpected event.